-Policy Shift Weekly News: our selection of weekly analysis on immigration policy, human rights and r
+Weekly News: our selection of weekly analysis on immigration and refugee policies and human rights

 Every week, Policy Shift will share a selection of recent articles and publications focused on public policy and innovation.
 This week's theme deals with immigration policies, migrant rights and refugee programs and analysis.

 As governments face the ongoing crisis related to COVID-19, we have seen migrants, refugees and asylum seekers facing increasingly hostile and threatening circumstances.
 In this light, Policy Shift’s news this week will bring together articles related to the governments, international organizations and migrants’ rights groups that are working to protect some of our most vulnerable populations.